Cambridge UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 Is Cambridge good for a UK break?

 Yes.
-Cambridge is a strong mainstream UK break if you want Punting, colleges, riverside walks, and easy elegant weekends.
-It is best planned as Coastal Break rather than a generic stop on a rushed route.
+Cambridge is a strong mainstream UK break if you want punting, colleges, riverside walks, and easy elegant weekends.
+It is best planned as Heritage Break rather than a generic stop on a rushed route.

 What kind of traveller is Cambridge best for?